 Louis Wolfson & Co. can walk you through closing - (617) 799-3326

-First, a little about "escrow".
-To close the sale of a house, a neutral, third party (the escrow company) is engaged to assure the transaction will close correctly and on time.
-When payment is held by a third party in a transaction between a buyer and a seller, it's in escrow.
-For example, in an online auction, PayPal is the secure third party that obtains the buyer's cash, and then hands over the money to the seller.
+Let's talk about "escrow".
+To complete the sale of a house, a neutral, third party (the escrow company) is employed to assure the transaction will close correctly and on time.
+A house is said to be in escrow when in the closing process, payment is held by a third party on behalf of a buyer and a seller when the transaction is taking place.
+For example, in an online transaction, PayPal is the neutral third party that obtains the buyer's cash, and then sends the funds to the seller.

-Tying up any loose ends like receiving funds, finishing forms, obtaining the documents for loans and liens, and assuring you get a clear title to the property in preparation of your purchase gets finalized are all parts of closing in which an escrow holder is useful.
+Clearing the final hurdles like receiving funds, completing forms, getting the documents for loans and liens, and making sure you get a spotless title to the property before your purchase gets finalized are all parts of closing in which an escrow company is useful.

 • Tax statements